hmodateresyc/homebridge-nhc1/README.md

 # Description

-This plugin load all your configuration from your local server Niko Home Control
+This plugin load all your configuration from your local server Niko Home Control v1. (not tested on v2)

 It manage `Lights`, `Dimmers` and `Blind`